-The switch software supports the configuration of SNMP groups and users that can manage traps that the SNMP agent generates.

-switch switches use both standard public MIBs for standard functionality and private MIBs that support additional switch functionality.
+The GS728TS, GS728TPS, GS752TS, and GS752TPS switches software supports the configuration of SNMP groups and users that can manage traps that the SNMP agent generates.
+GS728TS, GS728TPS, GS752TS, and GS752TPS switches use both standard public MIBs for standard functionality and private MIBs that support additional switch functionality.
 All private MIBs begin with a "-" prefix.
 The main object for interface configuration is in -SWITCHING-MIB, which is a private MIB.
 Some interface configurations also involve objects in the public MIB, IF-MIB.